rsksmart/RSKIPs/IPs/RSKIP240.md

 These caches are passed along to all child calls, so that rent tracking does not kick in more than once for any node irrespective of call depth.
 After a transaction has been fully processed, the caches are iterated and the updated values and timestamps are commited to the state trie.

-### Gas counters and accounting
+### Gas counters and Error Handling

-The `usedGas` counter should include both execution and rent gas consumption.
+Rent is consumed from the same gas counter as usual, sourced initially from a transaction's `gaslimit` field.
+The `usedGas` tracker should include both execution and rent gas consumption.

-- the `GAS` opcode must use `usedGas` (inclusive of rent) to provide a conservative estimate of how much gas is still available.
-- Similarly, the combined value must be reported for transaction receipts and block level gas consumption.

-However, a *separate gas counter*,  `usedRentGas`, should be also be implemented.
+A *separate* `usedRentGas` counter should be implemented to handle transaction reversion or exceptions.

-- If a transaction ends because of a OOG exception or REVERT, then 25% of the storage rent gas used so far (`usedRentGas`)  is consumed as compensation for IO costs.
+- If a transaction ends because of a OOG exception or REVERT, then 25% of the storage rent gas used so far (`usedRentGas`)  is consumed as compensation for computation and IO costs.
 The remaining 75% of the gas marked as `usedRentGas` is refunded.
 Rent timestamps are not updated.
 - a separate counter can also help implement `estimateGas` methods that report estimates with and without including estimated rent payments.

 Note that a distinction between `usedGas` (execution + rent) and `usedRentGas` may be useful for research.
 Nodes can do that internally.
 But it would be useful to have rent payments listed separately in transaction receipts.
 These issues are left for future research.

 #### Dependencies
-The limits on variable costs in this proposal are based  on "re-priced" gascosts from a related proposal, RSKIP_repriceRead.
-While these proposals can be adopted independently, we think it is beneficial to make the current proposal dependent on RSKIP_repriceRead.
-Should the community choose to implement only the current proposal, then the numerical limits presented here may have to be revised.
+The limits on variable costs in this proposal are based  on "re-priced" gascosts from a related proposal, RSKIP239.
+While these proposals can be adopted independently, we think it is beneficial to make the current proposal (RSKIP240) dependent on RSKIP239.

 ## Rationale

-The specification already provides much of the rationale.
-More information to be added here based on community feedback.
+The specification already explains much of the rationale.
+Here we include some additional details.

+### Rent triggers and caps

+The cost of writing a rent timestamp to the trie is an unavoidable accounting cost of implementing storage rent.
+Lacking data to perform an accurate cost-benefit analysis, we adopt a heuristic and conservative approach.

+The cost of *updating* a value in a storage cell is 5000 gas (`SSTORE`).
+Meanwhile, a *value-transferring* `CALL` costs 9000 gas, which apart from a call stipend of 2300 gas, must also cover the cost of *two* account updates (the caller's and callee's).
+Thus, for account nodes and storage cells, the cost or re-writing data to state trie is around 4000 or 5000 gas.
+The cost for writing contract code to the trie is much higher - about 200 gas *per byte* is charged for `CREATE`.

+However, larger thresholds decrease the frequency with which rent is collected, which lowers the informativeness of the rent timestamp.
+So, we propose a smaller value of 2500 gas for storage cells and account nodes.
+This value corresponds to their approximate annual rent.
+For the rental cap, we use 5000 gas, which is what the rent would be if an account or storage cell remains untouched for 2 years.
+For contract code, we set the threshold higher, at 15,000 gas with a cap of 30,000 gas.
+Trying to spread the storage rent for a contract across many users (for "fairness") would require too many trie updates.

 ## Backwards Compatibility